If You Lost Your Case At Immigration Court . . .

 When filing an appeal with the BIA, don’t fall into the trap of thinking their role is to re-weigh all the evidence presented.

-Rather, their review is usually more limited and less immigrant-friendly than decisions by immigration judges.
+Rather, their review is more limited and frequently less immigrant-friendly than decisions by immigration judges.

 Quite often the issues from the immigration court hearings you think are important – are not relevant to the Board of Immigration Appeals.

-And this is one crucial reason you need the guidance and help of an immigration appeals attorney.
-You want to make sure that the issues you present are properly and thoroughly developed and supported.
+And this is one crucial reason you likely need the guidance and help of an immigration appeals attorney.
+You want to make sure that the issues you present are properly and thoroughly developed.

 All Deportation Appeals Are Difficult Cases

-Immigration Court appeals are a special type of deportation defense.
+Immigration Court appeals are a special component of deportation defense.

-Because of the special rules and procedures, helping clients fight their appeals is the most challenging part of deportation and removal defense services – and the most important for immigrants who have already lost their cases.
+Because of highly technical rules and procedures, helping clients fight their appeals is one of the most arduous responsibilities of deportation and removal defense services – and the most important for immigrants who have already lost their cases.

 Few take it to the next level.